-The faculty must evaluate in a timely manner the fellows whom they supervise.
-In addition, the residency program must demonstrate that it has an effective mechanism for assessing resident performance throughout the program, and for utilizing the results to improve resident performance.
+The faculty must evaluate the fellows whom they supervise in a timely manner.
+In addition, the fellowship program must demonstrate that it has an effective mechanism for assessing fellow performance throughout the program, and for utilizing the results to improve fellow performance.

-- 1. Assessment should include the use of methods that produce an accurate assessment of residents' competence in patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice. - 2.
-Assessment should include the regular and timely performance feedback to residents that includes at least semi-annual written evaluations.
-Such evaluations are to be communicated to each resident in a timely manner, and maintained in a record that is accessible to each resident. - 3.
-Assessment should include the use of assessment results, including evaluation by faculty, patients, peers, self, and other professional staff, to achieve progressive improvements in residents' competence and performance. - B. Final Evaluation
+- 1. Assessment should include the use of methods that produce an accurate assessment of fellows' competence in patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice, and the milestones as modified by the AAST - 2.
+Assessment should include the regular and timely performance feedback to fellows that includes at least semi-annual written evaluations.
+Such evaluations are to be communicated to each fellow in a timely manner, and maintained in a record that is accessible to each fellow. - 3.
+Assessment should include the use of assessment results, including evaluation by faculty, patients, peers, self, and other professional staff, to achieve progressive improvements in fellows' competence and performance.

+B. Final Evaluation

 The program director must provide a final evaluation for each fellow who completes the program.
-This evaluation must include a review of the fellows performance during the final period of education, and should verify that the resident has demonstrated sufficient professional ability to practice completely and independently.
+This evaluation must include a review of the fellows' performance during the final period of education, and should verify that the fellow has demonstrated sufficient professional ability to practice completely and independently.
 The final evaluation must be part of the fellow's permanent record maintained by the institution.